-We did not audit the financial statements of a wholly-owned consolidated subsidiary and investments accounted for under equity method that are included in the financial statements, which statements reflect total assets (including investments accounted for using equity method) of NT\$26,939 thousand and NT\$23,686 thousand, constituting 0.31% and 0.26% of consolidated total assets as of December 31, 2022 and 2021, respectively, and the related share of profit (loss) of associates and joint ventures accounted for under equity method of NT\$7,754 thousand and NT\$5,730 thousand, constituting 3.61% and 0.68% of consolidated total comprehensive income (loss) for the years then ended, respectively.
-Those financial statements were audited by other auditors whose reports thereon have been furnished to us, and our opinion expressed herein relative to the consolidated subsidiary and investees, is based solely on the audit reports of the other auditors.
+We did not audit the financial statements of an investment accounted for using equity method, The balance of this investment accounted for using equity method amounted to NT\$31,127 thousand and NT\$26,939 thousand, constituting 0.34% and 0.31% of consolidated total assets as of December 31, 2023 and 2022, respectively, and the related share of profit of associates and joint ventures accounted for under equity method amounted to NT\$8,988 thousand and NT\$7,754 thousand, constituting 3.19% and 3.61% of consolidated total comprehensive income (loss) for the years then ended, respectively.
+Those financial statements were audited by other auditors whose report thereon has been furnished to us, and our opinion expressed herein relative to the investee, is based solely on the audit report of the other auditors.